noigamegun/student-relic-maker/README.md

 ### Prerequisites

 `python3`: Make sure you have Python installed on your system.
-You can check by running python --version in your terminal.
+You can check by running `python --version` in your terminal.

 `virtualenv`: This tool creates isolated Python environments.
-Install it using your system's package manager (e.g., sudo apt install python3-venv on Ubuntu).
+Install it using your system's package manager (e.g. `sudo apt install python3-venv on Ubuntu`).

 `git`: This is used to download the program files.
 Install it using your system's package manager.